capnramses/antons_opengl_tutorials_book/README.md

 1. In the _Browse_ tab search for and install; `glfw`, and `glew`.
 For later tutorials you can also find `assimp`, and `freetype`, when required.
 2. You need to add the text `opengl32.lib` to your linker input string.
 You can find this in _Project->Properties->Configuration Properties->Linker->Input->Additional Dependencies_.
 Just add `opengl32.lib;` to the front of the long string of dependencies so that it changes to `opengl32.lib;kernel32.lib;user32;...`.
 3. You do not need to add the libraries you installed _via_ NuGet to the linker string.
-4. You can now compile a "Hello Triangle" demo for OpenGL using GLFW and GLEW.
+4. You can now compile a _Hello Triangle_ demo for OpenGL using GLFW and GLEW.

 #### Install Libraries Manually